Dynatrace/helm-charts/dynatrace-oneagent-operator/README.md

 Dynatrace OneAgent Operator is based on [Operator SDK](https://github.com/operator-framework/operator-sdk) and uses its framework for interacting with Kubernetes and OpenShift environments.
 It watches custom resources `OneAgent` and monitors the desired state constantly.
-The rollout of Dynatrace OneAgent is managed by a DaemonSet initially.
+The rollout of the Dynatrace OneAgent is managed by a DaemonSet initially.
 From here on the Dynatrace OneAgent Operator controls the lifecycle and keeps track of new versions and triggers updates if required.

 ![Overview](./overview.svg)